Evaluation Global Mean Time Series CMIP6

 Caveats

-• Global mean metrics can mask significant regional compensating errors (e.g., warm tropics vs. cold poles).
+- Global mean values can mask significant compensating regional biases (e.g., a warm Arctic cancelling a cold tropic).

 10m U Wind Global Mean Time Series